-The process of adjusting to a new country and academic environment is typically associated with some degree of stress; for many students this feeling of stress is transitory and usually dissipates with support over the first few weeks, while for others it is more ongoing.
+The process of adjusting to a new country and academic environment is typically associated with some degree of stress.
+For many students this feeling of stress is transitory and usually dissipates with support over the first few weeks, while for others it is more ongoing.
 During this period of adjustment, students may experience loneliness, homesickness, and fatigue associated with travel and changes in time zones.
-As well, the social supports that they would have accessed at home are missing, which can sometimes lead to a sense of vulnerability.
+In addition, the social supports that they would have accessed at home are missing, which can sometimes lead to a sense of vulnerability.
 When the process of adjustment to a new country is prolonged and/or is associated with pronounced discomfort and uncertainty, it is sometimes referred to as “culture shock.”
 Students experiencing culture shock may become easily confused, disoriented, and hesitant to ask for help because of the sense of anxiety and distress that they are experiencing.

 Signs of culture shock may include:

 - Preoccupation with health

 - Problems with sleep (sleeping too much or too little)